CARIFTA Games

 The CARIFTA Games is an annual athletics competition founded by the Caribbean Free Trade Association (CARIFTA).
-The games was first held in 1972 and consists of track and field events including sprint races, hurdles, middle distance track events, jumping and throwing events, and relays.
+The games were first held in 1972 and consist of track and field events including sprint races, hurdles, middle distance track events, jumping and throwing events, and relays.
 The Games has two age categories: under-17 (under-18 until 2017) and under-20.
 Only countries associated with CARIFTA may compete in the competition.